 Safeguarding Adults at Risk and Children and Young People should be the golden thread that runs through all activities of the ICB/ICS.
-The above cannot be done in isolation; it is only truly effective when we work collaboratively and restoratively with our partner agencies to recognise and promote the importance of a whole-family approach which is built on the principles of 'Reaching out - think family' to help protect all those at risk of harm, abuse or neglect.
-This approach is being embedded across all of our services, whilst focusing on developing evidence-based approaches to safeguarding practice that balances the rights and choices of an individual whilst also safeguarding children and young people from harm.
-Safeguarding is complex and challenging and our plans for the 5 years ahead within this Joint Forward Plan year are ambitious, but they are achievable and underpinned by strong partnership working across the health economy and wider system.
+The above cannot be done in isolation; it is only truly effective when we work collaboratively and restoratively with our partner agencies to 'Think Family' and protect all those at risk of harm, abuse or neglect.
+This approach is being embedded across all of our services, whilst focusing on developing evidence based approaches to safeguarding practice that balances the rights and choices of an individual, with the Trust duties to act in their best interest to protect the patient, the public and the organisation from harm.
+Safeguarding is complex and challenging and our plans for the 5 years ahead within this Joint Forward Plan year are ambitious but they are achievable and underpinned by strong partnership working across the health economy and wider system.